The Prague team’s focus was Bohemia.

 David Eben was born in Prague in 1965.
-After graduation from clarinet studies at Prague’s conservatory, he took up musicology at the Faculty of Arts of Charles University in Prague.
-Already during his studies, he specialized in medieval music, mainly in Gregorian chant.
+After studying clarinet at Prague Conservatory, he took up Musicology at the Faculty of Arts of Charles University in Prague.
+During his studies he specialized in medieval music, mainly Gregorian chant.

-In 1991 he graduated from Paris conservatory (Conservatoire Nationale Superieur de Musique de Paris) the program Conducting of Gregorian chant, and in the following year he worked as a conductor of the ensemble Choeur gregorien de Paris.
-Then he also often visited the Solesmes monastery, a centre of research in Gregorian chant, with the view of studying and consulting.
+In 1991 he graduated from the programme Conducting Gregorian Chant at the Paris Conservatory (Conservatoire National Supérieur de Musique de Paris), and in the following year he worked as a conductor of the ensemble Choeur gregorien de Paris.
+At that time he also often visited the Solesmes monastery, a centre of research in Gregorian chant.

-Besides his scholarly work, David Eben is concentrating on the interpretation of Gregorian chant.
-In 1987 he founded the → vocal ensemble Schola Gregoriana Pragensis, which has been intensively recording and giving concerts in almost all European countries, Japan and Israel.
+Besides his scholarly work, David Eben concentrates on the interpretation of Gregorian chant.
+In 1987 he founded the → vocal ensemble Schola Gregoriana Pragensis, which has been recording and giving concerts in almost all European countries, Japan and Israel.
 The CDs of the ensemble have received a number of awards: